Neutrinomic/wg_defi/icrc-55/ICRC55.md

 ### Pylon
 Canisters without a central coordinating DAO, aside from the Network Nervous System (NNS) that governs the IC Protocol.
 Each DAO independently decides which _Vector Modules_ to install and which ledgers they will utilize.
 _Pylons_ communicate securely, ensuring no adversarial behavior can occur between _Pylons_, as their interactions are mediated through cryptocurrency ledger transactions.
 A transaction either completes successfully or does not, ensuring reliability and security.
-This requires ledgers to be trusted.

 ### Virtualization